 Two ladies, dressed in pantsuits and Prada handbags, walked up to him.
 “What’s going on?” the shorter one called over the sound of the engine.

 Robert switched it off.
 “We saw…strange people…in the desert,” he said, “They said that today a savior is born here.”
-He described what he and the others saw, encouraged by the others.
+He described what he and the others saw, encouraged as more and more people gathered.
 An irritated policeman shoved through the crowd fifteen minutes later and told everyone to move along.
 With some reluctance, the various listeners complied, still talking amongst themselves.
-Granted, skepticism showed on many faces, but more often it appeared to give way to interest and, perhaps, belief?
-The enormity of what this meant struck Robert: something was at work here that was bigger than he or Lee or Ian could imagine.
+Skepticism showed on a lot of faces, but one or two held interest or, at best, curiosity.

 As Lee finished filling in the scowling traffic cop and as the last troupe of pedestrians reached the sidewalk, Robert started up his motorbike again.
 Now where did they say to find the kid?